Skip to content

 Buy a paid experiment, not a program

-Start lean: a smaller retainer or a fractional engagement, often in the low thousands per month, and treat the first 60 to 90 days as a test of whether outbound works for your ICP at all.
+Start lean: a smaller retainer or a fractional engagement, and treat the first 60 to 90 days as a test of whether outbound works for your ICP at all (see how long outbound takes, week by week).
 The goal is a first read on cost per meeting and reply quality, not scaled volume.

 Watch for long lock-ins and big setup fees before anything is proven.
 Month to month is your friend at this stage.